-Having already proven that you can perform in higher education, you're entrusted with far more independence in directing your own learning and outcomes, which empowers you to really pursue your passions.
+Having already proven that you can perform in higher education, you're entrusted with far more independence in directing your own learning and outcomes, which can empower you to pursue your passions.

-Similarly, you'll develop a different kind of relationship with your course's educators - they'll not only serve as your teachers, but as advisors, mentors and collaborators too.
+Similarly, you'll develop a different kind of relationship with your course's educators - they'll not only serve as your teachers, but as advisors, mentors and collaborators.

-As part of the CA Program, you'll engage with an experienced Chartered Accountant as a mentor, who helps to set you on the path to success and provides you with guidance and insight.
+As part of the CA Program, you'll engage with an experienced Chartered Accountant as a mentor, who can help to set you on the path to success and provide you with guidance and insight.

 The connection with your CA mentor isn't just a rewarding intellectual one, it can also be an important milestone in your career.
-An Association of Talent Development survey of Fortune 500 Companies (cited in the Journal of Education and Practice) found that 75% of executives point to mentoring as playing a key role in their careers5.
+An Association of Talent Development survey of Fortune 500 Companies (cited in the Journal of Education and Practice in 2017) found that 75% of executives point to mentoring as playing a key role in their careers.5

 At your own pace